-6.1.
-There shall be an Appeals Board, consisting of three members, appointed by the Vice Chancellor to consider appeals regarding the decision referred to in 5.1 above.
-Any student on whom a punishment has been imposed may, within a period of two weeks from the date of communication to him/her of such punishment, appeal against such punishment to the Vice Chancellor.
 6.2.
 The Appeals Committee shall have the power to review the decision reffered to in 5.1 regrding the punishment imposed and may either affirm, vary as deem necessary or set aside the decision regarding the punishment.

 Appendix I - Procedure approved by the University of Peradeniya for the acceptance of Medical Certificates submitted by students for work and examinations